The Role Of Notary Signing Agents At Real Estate Closings

 Notary signing agents (NSAs) begin their careers as notaries public, and then complete additional certification requirements and submit to a background check to become a licensed notary signing agent.
 They also complete educational requirements that focus on the proper handling of loan documents.
 Exact requirements vary from state to state, but most require applicants to pass a test and have a clean criminal record.

 A notary public performs a quasi-judicial, or ministerial, function that allows a duly qualified person to inspect documents to verify the identity of a document signer by closely inspecting the documentation the signer presents.
 They also verify that signers are acting of their own free will and understand the nature of the documents they are signing.
-When circumstances require, an NSA can administer oaths to ensure that any statements made are subject to penalties of perjury.
+When circumstances require, a notary public can administer oaths to ensure that any statements made are subject to penalties of perjury.

-The NSA’s signature assures that no fraud or duress occurred during the course of the transaction.
-Legal documents like those transferring title from seller to buyer won’t be accepted, without a notary signing agent’s signature and stamp, by local officials responsible for recording title changes.
-A missing signature can be fixed later but a missing notary signing agent’s seal means the closing will have to be reconvened.
+The notary’s signature affirms that no fraud or duress occurred during the transaction.
+Legal documents – like those transferring title from seller to buyer – won’t be accepted, without a notary signing agent’s signature and stamp, by local officials responsible for recording title changes.
+A missing signature can be fixed later, but a missing notary signing agent’s seal means the closing will have to be reconvened.